mokagio/on-the-sources-of-knowledge-and-ignorance/README.md

 In spite of their individualistic tendencies, they did not dare to appeal to our critical judgement—to your judgement, or to mine; perhaps because they felt that this might lead to subjectivism and to arbitrariness.
 Yet whatever their reasons may have been, they certainly were unable to get away, though they wanted to do so, from thinking in terms of authority.
 They could only replace one authority—that of Aristotle and the Bible—by another.
-Each of them appealed to a new authority;i the one to _the authority of the senses_, and the other to _the authority of the intellect_.
+Each of them appealed to a new authority;
+the one to _the authority of the senses_, and the other to _the authority of the intellect_.

 This means that they failed to solve the great problem of how to admit that our knowledge was a human—an all too human—affair, without at the same time implying that it was all individual whim and arbitrariness.

-Yet this problem had been seen and solved long ago;i first, it appears, by Xenophanes, and then by Democritus, and by Socrates (the Socrates of the _Apology_ rather than of the _Meno_).
+Yet this problem had been seen and solved long ago;
+first, it appears, by Xenophanes, and then by Democritus, and by Socrates (the Socrates of the _Apology_ rather than of the _Meno_).
 The solution lies in the realization that all of us may and often do err, singly and collectively, but that this very idea of error involves another one—the idea of an objective truth: the standard which we may fall short of.